“Just Do It.”

 Who doesn’t love a good template?
 We definitely do.
 They make life so much easier because you don’t have to design an entire system or document from scratch.

-Whether you’re marketing for one brand or 12, check out six of our favorite (free!) templates that can help you manage all your marketing projects.
+Whether you’re marketing for one brand or 12, check out our favorite (free!) templates that can help you manage all your marketing projects.

 1. ClickUp Campaign & Promotion Management Template